poelstra/mhub/README.md

 *pattern*, like subscriptions), forwards all (matching) messages from its source node to its destination node.

-These bindings can either directly be specified in the mserver configuration (for routing between nodes on the same server), or through an external program such as [mhub-relay](https://github.com/poelstra/mhub-relay) (for routing between nodes on the same, and/or different servers).
+These bindings can either directly be specified in the mhub-server configuration (for routing between nodes on the same server), or through an external program such as [mhub-relay](https://github.com/poelstra/mhub-relay) (for routing between nodes on the same, and/or different servers).